ppettert/ToDoList/README.md

 There is much room for improvements.
 Focus was to finish the core functionality in time for presentation.

+Some changes that I would like to make:

-It would be much nicer if I could navigate in the list, instead of entering line number.
+- It would be much nicer if I could navigate in the list, instead of entering line number.
 The separation between visual presentation and data makes it easy to adapt the code to a GUI or web app, when time permits.

-Instead of task status of Pending / Completed, simply change a flag Done to true or false
+- Instead of task status of Pending / Completed, simply change a flag Done to true or false